GoogleCloudPlatform/magic-modules/mmv1/README.md

 ## Contributing

-We'd love to accept your contributions!
-Thanks for making the changes :) Here's some guidance on how to contribute to mmv1-genereated resources.
+We're glad to accept contributions to MMv1-generated resources.
+Tutorials and guidance on making changes are available below.

 ### Resource